graycoreio/daffodil/libs/design/tag/README.md

 # Tag
-Tags are compact visual indicators used to display short pieces of information such as status, categories, or labels.
+Tags are interactive indicators and filters that can be edited or removed, used to represent selections, categories, or applied filters.

 ## Overview
 Tag supports flexible content projection to allow for various combinations of icons, labels, and interactive elements within a consistent container.
+Tags can be dismissed to remove a selection or filter, making them well suited for filter chips, applied search criteria, and editable selections.

 <daff-docs-example-viewer example="basic-tag"></daff-docs-example-viewer>